Cuban baseball league system: History of the Cuban baseball league system

-In 2015, the Under-23 division of the Cuban National Series began its debut season, with its players being below 23 years of age.
+In 2015, the Under-23 division of the Cuban National Series began its debut season, with its players being below 23 years of age, which replaced the Super Series officially.

 In 2022, INDER and the BFC officially ended the long monopoly of the National Series as the sole national baseball circuit, beginning that year the Cuban Elite League was launched as the country's fall baseball circuit with the NS now moved to the spring, in competition with Major League Baseball and the Mexican League.

 Emigrants

 A number of immigrants from Cuba (sometimes described as "defectors") have played for the major leagues.
 Immediately after the Cuban Revolution many of the former professional baseball players emigrated, but for the next 30 years relatively few left Cuba.

-Since 1991, however, a number of prominent Cuban baseball players have emigrated.
+Since 1991, however, a number of prominent Cuban baseball players have emigrated to compete in the MLB, the Mexican League, other Central American and Caribbean leagues and beginning in the 2000s, Nippon Professional Baseball.
+The 2023 World Baseball Classic national team was the first ever to feature international players either from Cuba or of Cuban ancenstry.